UPC / Schlage Lock

 About this Project

-After multiple failed attempts to resolve issues of environmental clean-up and liability management, UPC brought in Brownfield Partners (BP) to facilitate a resolution that would allow redevelopment to finally move forward.
+In order to resolve the dispute over environmental liability and cleanup.
+Brownfield Partners (BP), a company owned by the RES Principals, proposed an environmental liability transfer transaction.
 Under the terms of an agreement between BP and UPC, to which I-R was a third-party beneficiary, UPC acquired the former Schlage Lock property and BP assumed the environmental liability and the obligation to conduct building demolition and environmental cleanup.
-In this role, Brownfield Partners managed the demolition of over 600,000 SF of former manufacturing and office buildings, and managed the remediation of both source soil material and contaminated groundwater to levels that would allow redevelopment of the property for both residential and retail use.
+In this role, Brownfield Partners managed the demolition of over 600,000 SF of former manufacturing and office buildings and managed the remediation of both source soil material and contaminated groundwater to levels that would allow redevelopment of the property for both residential and retail use.